jmholton/smooth_pdb/README.md

 ## Description

- These scripts use the so-called "natural smoothing spline" feature available in the gnuplot package.
+ These scripts use the so-called "natural smoothing spline" feature available in the gnuplot package to take a series of related PDB files (say different time points) and create a new series of PDB files with arbitrary spacing and xyz coordinates, occupancies, and B factors derived from a smooth curve fit to the original files.
+It runs in parallel to speed things up.
 <br>